CPF 101: What do you need to know about CPF?

 The amount in your RA will form your CPF LIFE premium, which you can start to drawdown on from age 65.
 If you choose to defer (up to 70), your payouts will increase by up to 7% for each year.
 This means that if you choose to defer until you’re 70, your payouts will increase by up to 35%!

 Now that you know how the CPF system works, and understand the power of compounding interest, you can consider making a cash top-up to your CPF accounts, to help your CPF savings grow even more!
 Cash top-ups are also eligible for tax relief, and can help ease your financial burdens further!
-Try out the CPF planner - retirement income to see how you can plan for your retirement payouts and make the most of your CPF savings.
+Try out the Retirement Payout Planner to see how you can plan for your retirement payouts and make the most of your CPF savings.

 There are many considerations that come with planning for the future, and many competing needs to meet.
 While it may be difficult to prepare for all of them, your CPF savings serve as a starting point you can tap on to support your housing, healthcare and retirement needs!
 Proper understanding and utilisation of your CPF savings is the key to not only a happy retirement, but a smoother sail through the vagaries of life!